grpc/proposal/A36-xds-for-servers.md

 must be used.
-The [most specific `filter_chain_match`][matching logic] of the repeated [`filter_chains`][Listener.filter_chains] should be found for the specific connection and if one is not found, the `default_filter_chain` must be used.
+The [most specific `filter_chain_match`][matching logic] of the repeated [`filter_chains`][Listener.filter_chains] should be found for the specific connection and if one is not found, the `default_filter_chain` must be used if it is provided.
+If there is no `default_filter_chain` and no chain matches, then the connection should be closed without any bytes being sent.
 The following is a snippet of [all current fields of FilterChainMatch][FilterChainMatch], and if they will be handled specially:

 [Listener.address]: https://github.com/envoyproxy/envoy/blob/11dee4e9c37c244f9de4bc339fdc8695e5de2c5d/api/envoy/config/listener/v3/listener.proto#L108